Cultural evolution via iterated learning and communication explains efficient color naming systems: Analyses and results

 To find out, we ran two variants of the NIL algorithm.
 One variant included only iterated learning but no communication (i.e.\ lines 6-8 of Algorithm \ref{alg:NIL} were omitted).
 The other variant included communication but no iterated learning (i.e.\ there was only one pass through the main loop, which stopped at line 9); this is exactly the experiment that was performed by \shortciteA{Kageback2020}.
 All other aspects of the algorithm were unchanged.
 We refer to the results of the iterated-learning-only algorithm as IL (for iterated learning), and the results of the communication-only algorithm as C (for communication).

 Comparison of the three panels of Figure \ref{fig:IL-vs-WCS} reveals that there are qualitative differences in the profiles of the systems produced by the 3 variants of the NIL algorithm (IL+C, IL, and C).
 We have already seen that IL+C systems (top panel) are both efficient and similar to human systems; we also note that they lie within roughly the same complexity range as the human systems of the WCS.
-In contrast, the IL systems (middle panel) skew toward lower complexity than is seen in human systems, and in fact about $6\%$ of the IL systems lie at the degenerate point $(0, 0)$ in the IB plane, at which there is a single category covering the entire color domain.
+In contrast, the IL systems (bottom left panel) skew toward lower complexity than is seen in human systems, and in fact about $6\%$ of the IL systems lie at the degenerate point $(0, 0)$ in the IB plane, at which there is a single category covering the entire color domain.
 This skew toward simplicity is compatible with \shortciteauthor{Carr20}'s \citeyear{Carr20} claim that iterated learning provides a bias toward simplicity.
 At the same time, the IL systems are not only simple but also quite efficient (i.e.\ informative for their level of complexity), which is in turn compatible with \shortciteauthor{Carstensen15}'s \citeyear{Carstensen15} claim that iterated learning provides some bias toward informativeness.
-Finally, the C systems (bottom panel) show the opposite pattern: a bias toward higher informativeness, at the price of higher complexity, extending well above the complexity range observed in the human systems of the WCS.
+Finally, the C systems (bottom right panel) show the opposite pattern: a bias toward higher informativeness, at the price of higher complexity, extending well above the complexity range observed in the human systems of the WCS.

 Taken together, these results suggest that iterated learning alone over-emphasizes simplicity, communication alone over-emphasizes informativeness, and iterated learning with communication provides a balance between the two that aligns reasonably well with what is observed in human color naming systems.
-We found that IL+C systems are slightly more efficient (mean $\epsilon = 0.07 \pm 0.02$) than IL (mean $\epsilon = 0.15 \pm 0.08$) or C (mean $\epsilon = 0.11 \pm 0.04$) systems, where the $\pm$ indicates plus or minus one standard deviation.
-IL+C systems were also closer to the most similar WCS system (mean gNID = $0.21\pm 0.05$) than were IL (mean gNID = $0.57 \pm 0.17$) or C (mean gNID = $0.27\pm 0.07$) systems.
 Overall, these results suggest that iterated learning plus communication is a more plausible model of the cultural evolutionary process that leads to efficient human color naming systems than is either iterated learning alone, or communication alone, as these ideas are formalized in the NIL algorithm.